jkatada/dotfiles/README.md

 	cd dotfiles
 	git submodule foreach git pull origin master

-After execution of the above command execute "git add", "git commit" and "git push".
+After execution of the above command, execute "git add", "git commit" and "git push".

 ### Pull and Update (on other repository)